KickItLikeShika/cracking-kaggle-competitions/README.md

 # Hints
-- You can get the data/csv files from the links of the competitions.
+- You can get the data/csv files from the links of the competitions above.